 Is it hard to take care of a chameleon?

-It is often said chameleons are hard to take care of and there is a lot of truth to this.
+It is often said that chameleons are hard to take care of, and there is a lot of truth to this.
 They are certainly harder than many other types of pet you could have.
-They require special lights, plants, cages and so on plus they look fragile and quite susceptible to illness.
+They require special lights, plants, cages and so on, plus they look fragile and quite susceptible to illness.

 I’ve devoted an entire article to this question here.